hadrian3689/overthewire_natas/README.md

 # OverTheWire Natas Web Challenges
 This is my journey and personal challenge of finishing the Natas web series from Over The Wire.
-THe goal here is to let the script do as much of the work as possible.
+The goal here is to let the script do as much of the work as possible.

 ## Usage
 ```